UN nuclear watchdog chief Rafael Grossi announces trip to Iran | DW | 22.08.2020

 The new chief of the IAEA has announced his first trip to Iran.
 His stated aim is to pressure Iranian officials into granting access to two potential nuclear sites.

-The IAEA board passed a resolution in June to amp up the pressure on the country with regards to suspicions over two sites which are suspected of potentially still containing undeclared nuclear material.
+The IAEA board passed a resolution in June to amp up the pressure on the country with regards to suspicions over two sites that are suspected of potentially still containing undeclared nuclear material.

 'Outstanding questions'